avgustint/tower-clock-oled/readme.md

 Instruction how to setup the controller with the correct time and current tower time.

 Press the rotary encoder button to enter setup mode when on date or time screen.
 When enterring setup mode wizard starts to enter all required values step by step.
 All inputed values are stored when confirming last step (relay delay).
+Rotate the rotary encoder button to change the values.

 Step 1: Enter correct controller system hour.
 ![image](https://github.com/avgustint/tower-clock/blob/main/images/controller/IMG_9997.jpeg)